wkrueger/nextpress/docusaurus/docs/context.md

 }
 ```

 We call `websiteContext` a **context**.
-A context is defined using `createContextMapper`, and its
+A context houses a singleton object and may require enviroment variables:
-type is declared to typescript using the following `declare global` snippet:

 ```ts
 export const jwtContext = createContextMapper({